kognetiks/kognetiks-chatbot/README.md

 ## Getting Started

 1. Obtain your API key by signing up at [https://platform.openai.com/account/api-keys](https://platform.openai.com/account/api-keys).
-2. Install and activate the Kognetiks Chatbot plugin.
+2. Install and activate the Chatbot plugin.
 3. Navigate to the settings page (Settings > API/Model) and enter your API key.
 4. Customize the chatbot appearance and other parameters as needed.
-5. For a floating chatbot add the shortcode to your theme's footer: `[chatbot_chatgpt]` or `[chatbot_chatgpt style=floating]`
+5. For a floating chatbot add the shortcode to your theme's footer: `[chatbot]` or `[chatbotstyle=floating]`
-6. For an embedded chatbot on any page add the shortcode: `[chatbot_chatgpt style=embedded]`
+6. For an embedded chatbot on any page add the shortcode: `[chatbot style=embedded]`
-7. Use `[chatbot_chatgpt style=floating|embedded assistant=primary|alternate]` to display the chatbot as a floating chatbot or embedded chatbot with a primary or alternate assistant.
+7. Use `[chatbot style=floating|embedded assistant=primary|alternate]` to display the chatbot as a floating chatbot or embedded chatbot with a primary or alternate assistant.

-Now your website visitors can enjoy a seamless and personalized chat experience powered by OpenAI's ChatGPT API.
+Now your website visitors can enjoy a seamless and personalized chat experience with the Kognetiks Chatbot for WordPress.

-## Installing Kognetiks Chatbot on Your WordPress Website
+## Installing the Chatbot on Your WordPress Website

-Embark on a journey to elevate your website's interactivity with our Kognetiks Chatbot plugin.
+Embark on a journey to elevate your website's interactivity with this Chatbot plugin.
 Here's how to get started:

 1. **Plugin Upload**
    - Begin by downloading the 'chatbot-chatgpt' plugin folder.